 If you're just getting started in embroidery, work the patterns in the stitches you are most comfortable with.
 Backstitch, french knot, and detached chain will take care of every part of these patterns.

 Some stitches will add a lot to certain motifs.
-For example, stem stitch looks like the twisted threads for the skein of floss.
+For example, a stem stitch looks like the twisted threads for the skein of floss.
 Satin stitch makes the pit of the avocado really stand out.
 And for the faces, fly stitch worked as a gentle curve makes a great smile.

 Making Projects From the Patterns